 4. Some Disney Parks Aren’t All-Day Parks

-But in recent years, Animal Kingdom has extended its hours to help combat the stigma of only being a “half-day park.”
-They also added PANDORA: the World of Avatar — which is particularly enjoyable at night with everything lit up, an after-dark version of Kilimanjaro Safaris, and the nighttime spectacular, Rivers of Light.
+But in recent years, Animal Kingdom has added PANDORA: the World of Avatar — which is particularly enjoyable at night with everything lit up, and the brand new daytime spectacular, KiteTails.

-Animal Kingdom also took part in Disney World’s holiday celebrations for the first time in 2019, adding a bunch of new seasonal treats and entertainment.
-But it still wasn’t enough to keep all of us around for a full-day.
+Animal Kingdom also takes part in Disney World’s holiday celebrations with the Merry Menagerie winter puppets and the breathtaking Tree of Life holiday projections.
+But it still isn’t necessarily enough to keep all of us around for a full day.

-If you want to make a trip to Disney Springs or one of Disney World’s waterparks, you might have to sacrifice some park time.
-And since it usually takes longer to do everything you want in Magic Kingdom and Epcot, it makes sense to us that guests are hesitant to cut their days at these parks short.
+If you want to make a trip to Disney Springs or a Disney World waterpark, you might have to sacrifice some park time.
+And since it usually takes longer to do everything you want in Magic Kingdom and EPCOT, it makes sense to us that guests are hesitant to cut their days at these parks short.

 But keep in mind Animal Kingdom and Hollywood Studios have really stepped up their games lately and if you haven’t visited the parks for the last couple of years, you might want to reconsider your half-day plans for these parks!